dudarev/progressio/STORY.md

 When a user enters just `p` all tickets are shown in the following format:

     1 - title
-        11 - title
+        1/1 - title
     2 - title
     3 - title
-        3-1 - title
+        3/1 - subitem title
-        3-2 - title
+        3/2 - subitem title
-            3-2-1 subsubitem title
+            3/2/1 subsubitem title

-Id is an numeric, it encodes the full pass to it from parent.
-Path changes for different listing of tasks.
+Id is an numeric, it encodes the path to it from the parent.
+The path changes for different listing of tasks.
 It stays the same until the tasks are shown.

 To add a substep to a ticket one makes the following command: